Collaborative-AI/colda/public/html/_sources/reference/database.rst.txt

-.. py:module:: synspot.database
+.. py:module:: colda.database
-.. py:currentmodule:: synspot.database
+.. py:currentmodule:: colda.database

-:py:mod:`~synspot.database` Module
+:py:mod:`~colda.database` Module
 ==============================

-The :py:mod:`~synspot.database` module contains a class of the same name to handle the database in memory.
+The :py:mod:`~colda.database` module contains a class of the same name to handle the database in memory.

 Examples